BabyFnord/update_wekan/README.md

 --reinstall					Remove folder of current latest wekan if present, and perform a fresh install --revert [version]	Roll back to given wekan version, if specified folder exists.
 If called without specifc version, the penultimate is put back into operation.
 --help							Print this help text and exit.

+To update an existing installation, put this script into ~/bin and make it executable (chmod +x ~/bin/update_wekan).
+Run 'update_wekan' (without quotes) and wait for the script to complete.